karunakarhv/MyPractice/Hashnode/Java/Topics.md

 21. Collections Framework in Java
 22. Collection - Interfaces in Java
 23. Set Interface in Java
+24. Queue Interface in Java

 # Topics for scheduling
-1. Queue Interface in Java
+1. Deque Interface in Java

 # Topics yet to schedule